Apostille USA

 Getting your hands on an Apostille in Washington is, in essence, a multi-layered process.
 An Apostille is a certification provided under the Hague Convention of 1961 for authenticating documents for use in foreign countries.
 It eliminates the need for multiple certifications and legalizations by enabling the documents to be recognized in any of the 115 countries which participate in the convention.

-When dealing with Apostilles, three key entities play a vital part: the document issuer, the Secretary of State (the Apostille issuer), and the receiving foreign country.
+When dealing with Apostilles, three key entities play a vital part: the document issuer, the Secretary of State (also known as Washington SOS, the Apostille issuer), and the receiving foreign country.
 Every document submitted for an Apostille must be issued by an entity recognized by the Secretary of State’s office.
 Examples include documents issued by county clerks, courthouses, or any Washington state organization.
+Washington offers multiple options for obtaining apostille documents, including in-person, mail, and third-party services, each providing different levels of speed and convenience.

 Once the document is correctly formatted and signed, it can be submitted for Apostille certification.
 Depending on the kind of document, the Secretary of State or another authorized agency can provide the Apostille.
-For instance, in Washington, the Secretary of State’s office offers Apostille for documents such as birth certificates, marriage certificates, and educational transcripts.
+For instance, in Washington, the Secretary of State’s office offers Apostille for documents such as birth certificates, marriage certificates, educational transcripts, birth records, death certificates, and single status letters.
+A court order may be required for certain legal changes to vital records, such as amendments to a death certificate or birth record, before they can be apostilled.

 An essential point is that the Apostille, once issued, does not have an expiry date.
 Therefore, it can be used multiple times across numerous countries that recognize the Apostille.